 The increasing scale of data to be processed for analytics has brought traditional DBMS that scale only to a few nodes to their limits.
-Massively Parallel Processing (MPP) databases provide better scale out by parallelizing query processing across processors and nodes using a shared-nothing architecture.
-Systems like

-Greenplum [5], Teradata [3], and Netezza feature parallel execution engines that are specialized for processing relational queries.
+Massively Parallel Processing (MPP) databases provide better scale out by parallelizing query processing across processors and nodes using a shared-nothing architec-Systems like Greenplum Teradata [3], Netezza feature and parallel execution engines that specialized for processing relational queries.
 Recently, a new class of SQL engines has been built on top of Big Data [42] platforms such as MapReduce [18] and Spark [11], [49].
 This class of systems include Hive [44], Spark SQL [47], Dremel [32], and many others.
 Big Data platforms utilize distributed file systems like HDFS for storage and resource managers like YARN [45] to schedule execution of tasks on a cluster.
 SQL engines built on top of Big Data platforms rely on the fault tolerance and load balancing techniques of these platforms for scalability.
 While these approaches provide better scale out (deployments on 1000s of nodes are not uncommon), their performance per-node is limited by the programming, storage, and execution model of the underlying platform.
 Both types of systems have in common that they optimize for OLAP, i.e., complex, mostly read-only, queries.
+Figure 2

-Figure 2 compares systems in terms of scalability (scale-out) and per- node performance.
-Databases without intra-query parallelism (e.g., Postgres) do not scale to large clusters and also have limited per-node performance for complex queries, because they do not exploit the available parallelism on a single machine.
-MPP databases provide better per-node performance and better scalability.
+ISSN (PRINT): 2393-8374, (ONLINE): 2394-0697, VOLUME-4, ISSUE-1, 2017 compares systems in terms of scalability (scale-out) and per- node performance.
+Databases without intra-query parallelism (e.g., Postgres) do not scale to large clusters and also have limited per-node performance for complex queries, because they do not exploit the parallelism available on single machine.
+MPP databases provide better performance and per-node scalability.
 Big Data platforms provide scalability at the cost of per-node performance.
-The goal of building HRDBMS (highly-scalable relational DBMS), the system we present in this work, is to build a DBMS with a per-node performance comparable to MPP databases as relational DBMS), the system we present in this work, is to build a DBMS with a per-node performance comparable to MPP databases as well as scalability comparable with Big Data platforms.
-Based on an analysis of scalability bottlenecks in MPP databases and Big Data platforms, we propose and implement novel techniques to address these bottlenecks.
-In the following we discuss the design of our system and the techniques we have developed for achieving scalability without sacrificing performance.
-An overview of our design decisions is shown in Figure 3.
-We indicate in parentheses after a feature whether it is typical for relational databases, typical for Big Data platforms, or is novel.